By Russ and Tiña De Maris

 After ascertaining that certain muscles in his body hadn’t failed him at a critical and embarrassing time, Joe hustled outdoors from whence the noise had come.
 Sure enough, on the ground around his furnace vent were the telltale remains of a mud dauber nest.
 The poor creature had built her nest and laid a precious egg in the RV’s furnace vent, only to be swiftly evicted.

-What to do?
+Otherwise, what to do?
 When not using the rig, tape over the vent, and post a note over the furnace thermostat or water heater switch warning the user to remove the tape before firing up the appliance.
 When in use, make checking out appliance vents a regular part of your walk-around routine.
 Worried about getting stung?
 If you spot a wasp nest, take a stick and remove it at night.
 We don’t recommend shooting the nest with wasp killer: Can you imagine what might happen if your wasp spray turned out to be flammable and your furnace “lit off” when you sallied forth with your can of Bug Off!?
 Ah, the picture it presents.

 And one more thing: For some peculiar reason, it seems mud daubers are attracted to the scent of propane.
 On “light off” a bit of that odor is released, and that may be just enough to attract these little devils.
 Furnaces aren’t the only RV appliances that can become attractive.
 Water heaters and refrigerators also emit the attractive odor.
 One reader told us they had a siege of propane alarm signals driving them nuts.
 They took their rig to a technician who knew just where to look — in the refrigerator flue.
 Make sure your refrigerator roof vent screen is intact.
 And do periodic inspections of all your gas appliances!